 Chart Industries is the premier manufacturer in the United States for liquid oxygen therapy devices.
-Their most popular liquid oxygen brands are the HELiOS and the Companion.
-Vitality Medical carries both of these LOX brands.
+Their most popular liquid oxygen brand is the HELiOS.

 LOX therapy has been studied by medical professionals around the world and compared with compressed oxygen and concentrated oxygen in numerous studies.
 Below is a list of resources highlighting some of these studies.

 Liquid Oxygen Medical Studies